cran/disk.frame/README.md

 This places significant restrictions on what R can process with minimal hassle.

-In contrast, `disk.frame` provides a framework to store and manipulate data on the hard drive.
+In contrast, `{disk.frame}` provides a framework to store and manipulate data on the hard drive.
 It does this by loading only a small part of the data, called a chunk, into RAM; process the chunk, write out the results and repeat with the next chunk.
 This chunking strategy is widely applied